 Understanding our ethnicity pay and bonus gap

-We have also seen an increase to our mean and median ethnicity pay gaps.
-Hyde’s mean ethnicity pay gap has increased by 0.9% to 16.6% and the median has increased by 1% to 6.5% since the 2019 reporting date.
+We have also seen a slight increase in our median ethnicity pay gap but a decrease in the mean.
+Hyde’s median ethnicity pay gap has increased by 0.6% to 4.1% and the mean has decreased by 2.2% to 14.5% since the 2021 reporting date.

-Our results show that BAME employees make up 29% of our staff base, yet we have proportionally fewer BAME staff in the higher paid senior roles, with only 8.6% of Heads of Service, Directors and Executive team being BAME - an increase of 1.8% since 2019.
-This under-representation at the more senior levels is a key factor in Hyde’s ethnicity and bonus pay gap.
+Our results show that ethnically diverse colleagues make up 30% of our workforce, yet we have proportionally fewer ethnically diverse colleagues in the higher paid senior roles, with only 12.2% of Heads of Service, Directors and the C-Suite being ethnically diverse.
+Although this is an increase of 1.1% since 2021.
+It is this under-representation at the more senior levels that is a key factor in Hyde’s ethnicity pay gap.

-The mean ethnicity bonus gap shows that BAME employees are paid 44.5% less than white employees but the median gender bonus gap is 0%.
-The mean bonus gap is being driven by the higher proportion of white employees in the senior levels who participate in the senior staff bonus which is a higher percentage of salary.
+The median ethnicity bonus gap remains at 0% and the mean ethnicity bonus gap shows that ethnically diverse colleagues are paid 42% less than white colleagues, a decrease of 2.9% since the 2021 reporting date.
+If we exclude senior colleagues from this calculation the ethnicity bonus gap would fall to 9.2%.
+This clearly shows the mean bonus gap is being driven by the higher proportion of white colleagues in the senior levels who participate in the senior leaders bonus which is a higher percentage of salary.

 How we’re looking to close our gender and ethnicity pay gaps

-Since reporting in 2019, we have undertaken several activities that focus on closing the gender and ethnicity pay gaps:
+Since reporting in 2022, we've undertaken several activities that focus on closing the gender and ethnicity pay gaps:

-- Continued to encourage that all shortlists contain a mix of male and female candidates and are as diverse as possible
+- Continued to encourage that all shortlists for senior roles contain a mix of male and female candidates and are as diverse as possible (the Rooney rule);

-Diversity & inclusion is a key focus of our 2020-25 People and Culture Strategy, with clear objectives to ensure that we're building a diverse workforce at all levels of the organisation, and meet the diverse needs of our customers and communities.
+Diversity and inclusion are a key focus of our 2020-25 People and Culture Strategy, with clear objectives to ensure that we're building a diverse and inclusive workforce at all levels of the organisation in order to meet the diverse needs of our customers and communities.